 Confidentiality Provisions in Medical Malpractice Settlement Agreements

-Negotiated settlements of claims arising from medical negligence frequently involve the issue of confidentiality between the parties.
+As a Boston medical malpractice law firm, we know that negotiated settlements of claims arising from medical negligence frequently involve the issue of confidentiality between the parties.
 In cases where a defendant physician, facility or other health care provider demands a confidentiality provision as part of a settlement agreement, plaintiff’s medical malpractice lawyer must consider several factors prior to agreeing to include confidentiality as a material term of a release and settlement agreement.

 The first and most obvious consideration is the client’s intent and objective in bringing the action in the first place.
 A client that is dealing with their own, or a family member’s loss, as a result of a medical error experiences a wide array of emotions in deciding whether to pursue a claim.
 A frequently stated motivating factor is the desire to “make sure this doesn’t happen to someone else.”
 As noble a cause as this may seem, it does not square with the remedies available in most jurisdictions, or the purpose of the civil trial system.
 The civil litigant is entitled to fair compensation for their injuries, and that remedy is the “justice” available.